nmilushev/SS-SecondDemo-Library/README.md

 # SS-SeconDemo-Library
-This repo contaijns the project for the second SS Demo
+This repo contains the project for the second SS Demo